ritaNDU/beiruttimes-final-ritamerhej/README.md

 ## Description

 Daily Beirut is a digital newspaper app.
-To use it, you have to create an account login, and start reading all the latest news.
+To use it, you have to create an account, login, and start reading all the latest news.

 ## How to run the code